First Look at Democracy Brewing in Downtown Boston

 “Looking at it from a corporate perspective, a board is more focused on making money, whereas in our instance with the workers owning the business, we have to focus on making a living wage,” Taggart previously told Boston.
 “This isn’t something we’re looking to get rich by.
 With those guidelines, we can look for the right way to do things.”

 For the right way to outfit a pub, Razsa and Taggart looked toward Europe.
 The 3,600-square foot barroom has communal tables like a German beer hall, and a cozy, 10-person snug—a Victorian-style dining enclave at the far end of the bar—that wouldn’t be out of place in Ireland or Scotland.
-The 85-seating dining room also has high, built-in banquettes along the far fall, opposite the 40-foot bar; and more traditional tables in a pocket at the front of the building with accordion-style, floor-to-ceiling windows that will open onto Temple Place.
+The 85-seating dining room also has high, built-in banquettes along the far wall, opposite the 40-foot bar; and more traditional tables in a pocket at the front of the building with accordion-style, floor-to-ceiling windows that will open onto Temple Place.

 Boston artist Mark Grundig painted the mural of Lady Liberty hoisting a mug of beer, and did the stenciling inside the snug and a textural glazing technique on dark red walls.
 A separate, 48-seat room off the main dining area has its own bar, and a wall-mounted projector screen.
 Expect to see World Cup matches showing in there this month, when it’s not in use by private parties.
 Democracy Brewing plans to host various events, from community meetings to documentary screenings to beer dinners, as well.